rajatkumar0312/url-shortner/README.md

-Here’s a comprehensive README.md file for your project:

-Next.js Authentication Project
+URL Shortner Next.js Authentication Project

 This project demonstrates user authentication and session management using NextAuth.js with a custom credentials provider and Google OAuth.
 It includes protected routes, a custom login page, a signout page, and error handling.